semaphoreci/roadmap/README.md

 To share an idea, feature request or bug report please [open an issue](https://github.com/semaphoreci/roadmap/issues).

-## Others ways of getting to know Semaphore 2.0 better and to get in touch
+## Get to know Semaphore 2.0 better and get in touch

 ### Read documentation